maxisme/mega-create/README.md

 5. To allow mega account generation add a ssh public key, which can be found by running `docker exec -it mega-backup cat /root/.ssh/id_rsa.pub` on the host(s) where you are running the [mega-backup](https://github.com/maxisme/mega-backup) to `.ssh/authorized_keys`.

 6. Start `docker-compose up -d`

+7. Create new account and send an email to it.